CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: DCG Analysis

 \section{DCG Analysis}

 This appendix provides supplementary material regarding the DCG gating mechanism.
 Each item highlights a different aspect of the DCG design and behavior.
-For full post-DCG bucket-level diagnostics, see Appendix~\ref{app:c14}.

 \paragraph{Signal ranking for DCG.} Table~\ref{tab:signal_comparison} compares candidate behavioral signals for ambiguity detection using Cohen's $d$.
 The comparison is stratified by two binary contrasts (Ambivalent vs.\ Clear Reply, and Ambivalent vs.\ Clear Non-Reply) and reported on both splits.
-A consistent pattern emerges: Gemini response length is among the strongest and most stable separators across splits, while Grok response length is weaker and self-consistency signals act as complementary cues.
-This motivates Stage-2 DCG: Gemini length as the primary difficulty proxy, with Grok consistency as a secondary confirmation signal.
+Gemini response length is among the strongest and most stable separators across splits, while Grok response length is weaker and self-consistency signals act as complementary cues.

+\paragraph{Response-length separation by class.} Figure~\ref{fig:box_plot} provides the class-conditional distributions behind the signal selection.
+Ambivalent samples occupy higher response-length ranges than clear classes on both splits, with visible median and spread separation.
+This distributional view complements Table~\ref{tab:signal_comparison}: the effect-size advantage of Gemini length is not only numerical but also visually stable across datasets.

+\paragraph{Open-source signal profiles.} Table~\ref{tab:diagnostic} extends the signal analysis of Table~\ref{tab:signal_comparison} to all OSS candidates.
+Models with high length $d$ (Amb vs.\ CR) match the Gemini role and models with high unanimity rate match the Grok role.

+\paragraph{Alternative OSS-only pairings.} To check whether other OSS-only configurations also produce positive transfer on both splits, we evaluated alternative pairings where the Grok-role is occupied by an open-source model with the strongest self-consistency separation (Cohen's $d$) rather than the highest unanimity rate.
+We tested all eight pairings of \{Kimi K2.6, Qwen~3.6\} (the two OSS models with the strongest self-consistency separation; see Table~\ref{tab:diagnostic}) in the Grok-role, paired with each of the remaining four OSS candidates in the Gemini-role.

 \paragraph{Percentile sensitivity of $\theta_1$.} Figure~\ref{fig:percentile_sweep} evaluates how Macro-F1 changes as the percentile used for $\theta_1$ varies from 5\% to 95\%.
 The main takeaway is robustness: improvements are not confined to a single tuned point, but persist across a broad low-to-mid percentile region.
 The selected operating point ($Q_{25}$) remains competitive across splits, while cross-split transfer in the main text shows that per-batch adaptation is still necessary for best performance.
-Together, these results support the transductive DCG design: fixed rule, adaptive threshold.

-\paragraph{Response-length separation by class.} Figure~\ref{fig:box_plot} provides the class-conditional distributions behind the signal selection.
-Ambivalent samples occupy higher response-length ranges than clear classes on both splits, with visible median and spread separation.
-This distributional view complements Table~\ref{tab:signal_comparison}: the effect-size advantage of Gemini length is not only numerical but also visually stable across datasets.
-Hence, using mean Gemini response length from stage-1 self-consistency outputs is a practical and interpretable proxy for deliberative complexity.